shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-using-avalanche.md

 # Deploying the smart contract

-Though this step is not necessary for creating your subgraph, you can still deploy your smart contract to learn about the Avalanche network and Datahub.
+Though this step is not necessary for creating your subgraph, you can still deploy your smart contract to learn about the Avalanche network and DataHub.

-Add a `network` entry in your `hardhat.config.js` file:
+Add the constants `FUJI_PRIVATE_KEY` and `DATAHUB_API_KEY` as well as a **networks** entry in your hardhat.config.js file:

 ```javascript
 require("@nomiclabs/hardhat-waffle");